Jana Whiddon, PhD, LMHC, E-RYT 500, C-IAYT

 Maya Beck, RYT 200

-I discovered yoga more than 10 years ago and have been practicing ever since.
+I discovered yoga in 2003 and have been practicing ever since.
 I have always been an active person who enjoys walking, running, weightlifting, and tennis but yoga has given me a greater awareness to my body both mentally and physically.
 The mind-body-breath connection of yoga is what pushed me to seek my yoga teacher certification in March 2018.
 As a forever student, I continue to learn more about yoga every day and want to share this knowledge with all of my students.
 As a teacher, I want to help others feel good about themselves.
 I want to help others understand the benefits of yoga and feel those benefits in their daily lives.
 Yoga has the power to increase your strength, flexibility, stability, confidence, and reduce injuries.
 It also can reduce stress, and positively affect your emotional well-being.
 Yoga is my path to serve others and I welcome you to my class.
 I am married with two children in their 20’s and when I’m not practicing yoga, you can find me walking Lake Hollingsworth, traveling, taking photographs, or reading.

-Laura Gasiunas, RYT 200
+Casey Dodge, RYT 200

 Adrianne Patton, RYT 500